witnet/documentation/smart-contracts/witnet-data-feeds/using-witnet-data-feeds.md

 print("> latestUpdateStatus:", valueFor[2])
 ```

-The Price Router offers a series of methods that can be used to introspect the supported currency pairs, their human-readable captions and the Price Feed contracts currently serving updates for each one of them.
+The Price Router contract offers also a series of methods that can be used to list the currency pairs that are currently maintained by the Witnet Foundation, as well as their human-readable captions, and the Price Feed contracts currently serving updates for each one of them.

-{% content-ref url="api-reference.md#IWitnetPriceRouter" %} api.reference.md#IWitnetPriceRouter {% endcontent-ref %}
+{% content-ref url="api-reference.md#IWitnetPriceRouter" %} api.reference.md {% endcontent-ref %}

 ## Forcing an update on a Witnet-maintained price feed